kibitzr/kibitzr/docs/usage.rst

     notifiers:

-        # This can be moved to kibitzer-creds.yml:
+        # This can be moved to kibitzr-creds.yml:
         mailgun:
             key: <mailgun api key>
             domain: <your domain>
             to: <your email>

-This configuration tells kibitzer to check URL at http://preview... every 5 minutes (300 seconds), prettify JSON and compare against previously saved result. git diff output is sent through mailgun.
+This configuration tells kibitzr to check URL at http://preview... every 5 minutes (300 seconds), prettify JSON and compare against previously saved result. git diff output is sent through mailgun.